kahole/edamagit/README.md

   - Licensing, crediting?
       o magit
-      o git.d.ts microsoft licenced, effects?
+      o git.d.ts microsoft licenced, ?

 -----

 # Magit for VSCode (alpha)

-!alpha: use at own your own risk ??
+!alpha: use at own your own risk

 Inspired by the original (Magit)[https://magit.vc/] for Emacs